deco3500-2017/Team-Unfit/README.md

 ## Introduction
 What is your project and what dilemma does it aim to address.
-Development a system allows people who looking for exercise get together.
+Development a system allows people who looking for exercise together.
 ## Concept
 outline the idea and the rationale behind it.
 Define the project aims and audience and identify how your idea is di erent from / improves upon other current o erings.
 Identify areas of social & mobile theory that apply to, will inform your concept & approach.
 ## Team Unfit